Opalexiss/geocode-test-app/README.md

 Debug mode will provide verbose status messages and payload data in the browser's console after API calls and other functions have been executed.
 Any errors will be routed to the console as well.
 When debug mode is disabled, errors will be displayed using alerts instead.

-When the **Get List Status** button is clicked, the app will check a hidden input field for the flag that is set upload HTML load/reload.
-This flag is usually set to 1.
+This can be enabled or disabled at *any time* by calling special functions from the browser's console.
+If you manually enable/disable debugging, then that setting will typically persist through page reloads.
+Otherwise, the default setting will follow what is set in the hidden input on line #30 of the source (on by default), and will activate after clicking the first button.

-Debug mode can be changed at *any time* by calling these functions from the browser's console.
-If you manually enable/disable debugging, then that setting will persist through page reloads.
-Otherwise, the default setting will follow what is set in the hidden input.
+To set this manually, use these functions in the browser console:

 ```
 enableDebuggingMode();